-However, a recent survey showed that 37 percent of people who owned a Barndominium wished that they did more research on the subject and how much space they would need beforehand.
+However, a recent survey showed that 37 percent of people who owned a Barndominium wished that they had done more research on the subject and how much land they would need to build a barndominium.

 To put it into perspective, the average size of a residential lot in the United States is 8,600 square feet.
 In terms of land, this equates to around one-fifth of an acre.
-Vacant lots in rural areas often offer much more impressive amounts of space than this and therefore it shouldn’t be an issue of which plot of land you purchase, right?
+Vacant lots in rural areas often offer much more impressive amounts of space than this; therefore, it shouldn’t be an issue finding a lot size big enough, right?

 Wrong.
-This is where a lot of Barndominium owners slip up and regret their choice later on.
+This is where many Barndominium owners slip up and regret their choice later on.
 To avoid making the same mistakes, there are a few considerations you need to take into account before purchasing the land for your Barndominium.

-There’s no use opting for a plot of land too far away from your workplace or family, just because it’s large.
-The location of your Barndominium might just be the most important consideration of all.
+There’s no use opting for a plot of land too far away from your workplace or family just because it’s large.
+The location of your Barndominium is the most important consideration of all.